-All stockholders that owned shares of our common stock at the close of business on March 22, 2024 (the "Record Date"), the date fixed by the Board as the record date, are entitled to vote at the Annual Meeting.
+All stockholders that owned shares of our common stock at the close of business on March 25, 2025 (the "Record Date"), the date fixed by our Board as the record date, are entitled to vote at the Annual Meeting.

-On the Record Date, 223,263,055 shares of our common stock were outstanding.
+On the Record Date, 223,963,626 shares of our common stock were outstanding.